-This warranty only covers HHT appliances that are purchased through an HHT authorized dealer or distributor.
-A list of HHT authorized dealers is available on the HHT branded websites.

-- This warranty is only valid while the HHT appliance remains at the site of original installation. - This warranty is only valid in the country in which the HHT authorized dealer or distributor that sold the appliance resides. - Contact your installing dealer for warranty service.
-If the installing dealer is unable to provide necessary parts, contact the nearest HHT authorized dealer or supplier.
-Additional service fees may apply if you are seeking warranty service from a dealer other than the dealer from whom you originally purchased the product. - Check with your dealer in advance for any costs to you when arranging a warranty call.
-Travel and shipping charges for parts are not covered by this warranty.
+- The Limited Lifetime Warranty covers Products that are purchased through a HHT authorized dealer or distributor.
+A list of HHT authorized dealers is available on the HHT branded websites. - This warranty is only valid while the Product remains at the site of original installation. - Contact your installing dealer for warranty service.
+If the installing dealer is unable to provide necessary parts, contact the nearest HHT authorized dealer.
+Additional service fees may apply if you are seeking warranty service from a dealer other than the dealer from whom you originally purchased the Product. - Check with your dealer in advance for any costs to you when arranging a warranty call.
+Travel and shipping charges for parts are not covered by this warranty. - The Product body, metal firebox and heat exchanger carry the Limited Lifetime Warranty from the date of installation. - The following components do not carry the Limited Lifetime Warranty but are warranted as follows: - One Year from Date of Installation: - Gas and Electrical Components or Gaskets - Nickel Plated Materials - Excludes tarnishing - Glass Breakage, Logs/Refractory/Glass Panels due to thermal breakage - Surface, hairline cracks, scratches and slight color changes are not covered - Venting, optional accessories, optional glass doors - Labor Associated with Warranty Service Work